cabal-club/cable/readme.md

 Results are provided by a data response (`msg_type=1`).

+This request expects one or more `data response` responses.

 The expected behaviour is to return immediately with what data is locally available, rather than holding on to the request in anticipation of perhaps seeing the requested hashes in the future.